 This meant that I only caught up with Angelynn and Silvan at the next hut.
 Then we began a long journey up the Round Hill Creek to the saddle.

 The trail wasn’t the easiest.
 Occasionally wind would come down the valley that was so strong it whipped water off the top of the river and sprayed all in its path.
 I swear at one point I was pelted by small pebbles borne on the wind.

 Also, my shoe laces decided they would constantly undo and, worse, I lost the top of a walking pole in the river (Angelynn had new ones and said I could have her old ones to see if I liked them).

 Oh, and I forgot to charge my phone so no photos today either.
 This was especially a pain in the arse as the mountains were giant grey shingle peaks with tussock lands beneath them.

 The final ignominy came upon reaching the hut when I discovered the Kindle had a cracked screen.
 Just not my day I suppose.

 Probably one of the easiest days ever had.
-Due to us being early, the plan was to go to Lake Coleridge Lodge and see whether they had and beds and if not then go to Methven.
-And because of the large distance to Methven we decided hitching was a good idea if we didn’t want to end up in the middle of nowhere for the night.
+Due to us being early, the plan was to go to Lake Coleridge Lodge and see whether they had beds.
+If not then go to Methven.
+And, because of the large distance to Methven, we decided hitching was a good idea.
+It was either that or end up in the middle of nowhere for the night.
 It was one of those days you expect to be walking forever.

 Lake Coleridge Village is a very strange place that makes me think it might be some sort of vampire colony from a Stephen King novel.